huohuoren4/docs/python/pytest/how_to_guides/hook_func.md

 Note that hook functions other than `pytest_runtest_*` are not allowed to raise exceptions.
 Doing so will break the pytest run.

-## firstresult: stop at first non-None result
+## firstresult: stop at first non-None result {#firstresult-stop-at-first-non-none-result}

 Most calls to `pytest` hooks result in a list of results which contains all non-None results of the called hook functions.

 Some hook specifications use the `firstresult=True` option so that the hook call only executes until the first of N registered functions returns a non-None result which is then taken as result of the overall hook call.
 The remaining hook functions will not be called in this case.

-## hook wrappers: executing around other hooks
+## hook wrappers: executing around other hooks {#hook-wrappers-executing-around-other-hooks}

 pytest plugins can implement hook wrappers which wrap the execution of other hook implementations.
 A hook wrapper is a generator function which yields exactly once.
 When pytest invokes hooks it first executes hook wrappers and passes the same arguments as to the regular hooks.